Billie Eilish on lovesickness, self-reflection and insecurity

 Billie Eilish presents her second album.
-On “Happier Than Ever”, the 19-year-old deals intensively with her life – and doesn’t find herself clever in a grandiose, entertaining way.
+On “Happier Than Ever”, the 19-year-old deals intensively with her life – and does not get clever out of herself in a grandiose, entertaining way.

 Billie Eilish is still a teenager until December 18, 2021, the day of her 20th birthday.
 And as such a highly contradictory being, as can be seen very clearly from the 16 songs on their second album “Happier Than Ever”.